tomarrell/rasp-ws2812b/README.md

+**NB: This was an experiment, and should not actually be used as a method to communicate with the WS2812b**

 # Rasp-WS2812b
 Power WS2812b LEDs from your Raspberry Pi over SPI.
-This library leverages the Raspberry Pi's SPI interface through Linux's IOCTL sys calls in order to emulate the data transfer method required by the WS2812b.

-**Note:** This is currently a heavy WIP.
-It is almost certainly unstable, and is subject to breaking changes.

 ## How it works?
 The LEDs run with a scan frequency of no less than `400Hz`, with a data transfer rate of `800kbps`.